mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![Shrink at the Southern Terminus](https://raw.githubusercontent.com/mattmorten/jekyll-now/master/images/Shrink.jpg)

-I’m a British-born hiker in my mid-thirties.
-I completed a full SOBO thru-hike, all 2,653 miles, in 2019.
+I’m a British-born hiker living in the US.
+I completed a full SOBO thru-hike, all 2,653 miles, in 2019

-I tagged the Northern Terminus on June 29 and reached the Southern Terminus in Campo on November 4th, a total of <span class="highligh">129 days</span>.
+I tagged the Northern Terminus on June 29 and reached the Southern Terminus in Campo on November 4th, a total of 129 days.

 2019 was a great year for SOBO travellers: